adisharma-git/COMPUTER-ORGANIZATION-AND-ARCHITECTURE-HAND-WRITTEN-NOTES-LATEST-SYLLABUS-/README.md

 If you'd like to contribute to these notes, please follow these steps:

 - Fork this repository.
-- Create a new branch git checkout -b feature/add-new-unit.
+- Create a new branch `git checkout -b feature/add-new-unit`.
-- Make your changes and commit them git commit -am 'Add new unit'.
+- Make your changes and commit them `git commit -am 'Add new unit'`.
-- Push to the branch git push origin feature/add-new-unit.
+- Push to the branch `git push origin feature/add-new-unit`.
 - Create a new Pull Request.

 ## Contact

 For any questions, feedback, or suggestions regarding these notes:

-Author: ADITYA SHARMA
+Author: ADITYA SHARMA<br>
 Email: tech.adishar@gmail.com

+### Kindly star this Repo so that more people can use the resources.